stanleyctg/FruitLookup/README.md

      In 'main.py' file, it consists the implementation that adheres to the specifications and requirements.
 In the 'test_main.py' file consists the implmentation of test cases for functions in main.

+## Dependancies:

+    Install requests and pytest to run both application and test file.

 ## Usage:

 ### Command Line: